 Candidate HAPS exemplary bands were also discussed at RAN4#97e.

-HAPS Alliance believes that HAPS can connect ordinary UE in the same way as ground-based base stations and do not require any specific 3GPP band specifications.
+We believe that HAPS can connect ordinary UE in the same way as ground-based base stations and do not require any specific 3GPP band specifications.
 Because there are no technical (possibly apart from coexistence) limitations on which mobile terrestrial bands can be used to provide service by HAPS, all terrestrial bands may be used for mobile HAPS service.

 Proposal 2: There is no need to specify any new HAPS specific bands in NTN WI but select at least one example band of the existing NR bands which is identified for HAPS deployment by operators.